janikvonrotz/janikvonrotz.ch/content/post/2013-07-11-manipulate-the-hosts-file-with-powershell.md

     if($Entries -ne $Null){
         $Entries
     }else{
-        throw &quot;No entries found in host file&quot;
+        throw "No entries found in host file"
     }
 }
 [/code]